Reading Room Regulations

 Coats and bags must be left in the lockers provided in the basement cloakroom.

-Accessing material in the Archive
+Accessing material

-Copying material in the Archive
+Copying material

 1 drawing